Liliana Lovell, Coyote Ugly Saloon Founder

 Destin: April 2013

-Today Lil resides in San Diego with her son.
-Although she is busy running her company, Ugly Inc., and jetting around the globe scouting new locations for Coyote Ugly, Lil frequently can be found at her New York, French Quarter and San Diego bars.
+Today, Lil resides in New Orleans.
+Although she is busy running her company, Ugly Inc., and jetting around the globe scouting new locations for Coyote Ugly, Lil can frequently be found at one of her bars around the country.
 She expects to see you soon.

 The Coyote Ugly legend began with a girl, a dream, and a little bit of Wild Turkey.